-The City continues to host a stormwater quality web page and has created a dedicated web page at www.alexandriava.gov/Stormwater.
-The page has information about the City's Stormwater Management Program, the Chesapeake Bay Action Plan, the City's Virginia Stormwater Management Program (VSMP), the MS4 Program - to include the Program Plan and each annual report for the current permit cycle - and provides information for residents to learn how they can protect local streams and rivers.
+The City continues to host a stormwater quality webpage and has created a dedicated webpage.
+The page has information about the City's Stormwater Management Program, the Chesapeake Bay Action Plan, the City's Virginia Stormwater Management Program (VSMP), the MS4 Program - to include the Program Plan and annual reports - and provides information for residents to learn how they can protect local streams and rivers.
 In addition, pages linked to this main page contain external links for the Chesapeake Bay Preservation Act, VSMP requirements, and the Construction General Permit.
-It also contains information and links for the City's Environmental Management and Erosion and Sediment Control ordinances as well as the Clean Water Partner's www.onlyrain.org website.
+It also contains information and links for the City's Environmental Management and Erosion and Sediment Control ordinances as well as the Clean Water Partner's website.
 Staff continues to add new content to the site and update existing content.

-In addition, to the City highlights upcoming events or important information, and posts information on the T&ES Facebook page and "X" (formerly Twitter) account.
+In addition, the City highlights upcoming events or important information, and posts information on the T&ES Facebook page, Instagram account, and X (formerly Twitter) account.
 These tools are used to promote water quality events such as volunteer stream cleanups, "build your own" rain barrel workshops, pre-made rain barrel sales events, and other water quality related topics.

-To distribute important information, the City uses Alexandria eNews, which is a service that allows users to receive information through email on nearly 100 topics (including stormwater related messages).
+To distribute important information, the City uses Alexandria eNews, which is a service that allows users to receive information through email on nearly 100 topics (including stormwater-related messages).
 Users sign up for these email alerts and can choose what specific informational topics.
 For example, individuals may choose to receive news with a specific focus on environmental and water quality issues, and/or information on volunteer opportunities, tips, and workshops.
-T&ES and the Office of Communication & Public Information (OCPI) work closely together to widely distribute eNews messages and other Citywide information.
+T&ES communicators and program managers, and the OCCE work closely together to widely distribute eNews messages and other Citywide information.